ybch14/ybch14.github.io/README.md

 ## About me

 I'm a student at Department of Electronic Engineering, Tsinghua University, and I'm going to graduate in 2018.
 Also, I'm a research intern at Owlii Inc. in 2017 summer vacation.
-Currently I'm new at computer vision and deep learning, and I'm learning as more as I can.
+Currently I'm new at computer vision and deep learning, and I'm learning as much as I can.

 ## Content